Medically reviewed by Drugs.com. Last updated on Oct 5, 2022.

-An abdominal aortic aneurysm occurs when a lower portion of your body's main artery (aorta) becomes weakened and bulges.
+An abdominal aortic aneurysm occurs when a lower part of the body's main artery, called the aorta, becomes weakened and bulges.

 The enlarged area in the lower part of the aorta is an abdominal aortic aneurysm.
 An ultrasound image of an abdominal aortic aneurysm is shown in the upper right corner.
 Ultrasound imaging is often used to diagnose abdominal aortic aneurysms.